 Sweaters are the hardest-working pieces in my cool weather wardrobe.
 I love my wool and cashmere sweaters, but many of you have mentioned that you’re allergic or sensitive to wool or other animal fibers, so I’m always on the lookout for alternatives.

 With Spring on the way, I thought I’d update this post with some current wool-free sweater styles.
 I’ve tried to stick to natural fibers (cotton, linen, silk) for this roundup, though some of the blends do contain synthetics.

-Cotton sweaters (or cotton blends) are relatively easy to find.
+- Cotton sweaters (or cotton blends) are relatively easy to find.
 They’re breathable and often washable, and tend to be more budget-friendly.
-The pointelle weave on this one makes it a lighter-weight and less bulky option.
-Offered up to size 3X, and in additional colors.
+But many cotton blends include some animal fibers, so I’ve done my best to filter those out.

 - Linen is lighter in weight than cotton, but in a denser weave can still provide warmth.
 Linen-cotton blends are common too.
 Early spring is the best time of year to find a good selection of linen and linen-blend knits.

 - Silk and silk blends are lighter weight and often have a more refined look and feel, but they are often pricier.
 (These tend to be more widely available in the Fall.)

 Here are a few wool-free pullovers and cardigans that I thought you might like.

 Eileen Fisher always has some good cotton-linen blend sweaters.
 This one is offered in a few colors; I think this “Hydrangea” is pretty.
 Sizes XXS-XL.
 Though the shape is boxy, the linen gives it a nice drape.